PhilRW/blog/content/post/2024/2024-04-09-freepbx-sms-via-voipms.md

 I ported my DIDs over to VoIP.ms because they allow SMS messaging, and they're a bit cheaper than my previous provider.
 Plus they use [SIMPLE](https://en.wikipedia.org/wiki/SIMPLE_(instant_messaging_protocol)) to send/receive SMS over their SIP trunks.

 I encountered a couple of problems.
 First I wanted to test text messaging between internal extensions.
 PJSIP only returns the first contact on an endpoint using `MessageSend()`, so my messages weren't going through to all devices since I register multiple devices to a single extension.
-A lot of the dialplan was taken directly from their excellent [wiki](https://wiki.voip.ms/article/SIP/SMS_with_FreePBX).
+A lot of the dialplan was taken directly from their excellent [wiki](https://wiki.voip.ms/article/SIP/SMS_with_FreePBX), with special thanks to [this discussion](https://community.asterisk.org/t/messagesend-to-all-pjsip-contacts/75485) (the key was `PJSIP_DIAL_CONTACTS()`).
 Here's the final dialplan that's working with multiple devices per extension:

 ```ini
 [sms-in]